phalpern/WG21-halpern/vector-execution-models.md

 For operations that rely on SIMD instructions, control-flow divergence in the wavefront model is handled the same way as in the lockstep model.
-A segment of code that cannot be translated into SIMD instructions is serialized and executed for each active lane within a branch.
+A segment of code that cannot be translated into SIMD instructions is translated into an arbitrarily-long sequence of scalar instructions which is executed once for each active lane within a branch.
 By executing the segment for earlier lanes before later lanes, the wavefront dependencies are automatically preserved.
 Thus, control-flow divergence is easier to handle in the wavefront model than in the lockstep model, though it may be a bit more complicated to